 01 of 14

-The scientific name for oakleaf hydrangea plants is Hydrangea quercifolia; the latter is a reference to the plant's leaves, which are shaped something like those of oak trees.
-These bushes put out white flowers in summer that fade to a pinkish-brown in fall.
-But the plant's inclusion on this list is due to its foliage, not its flowers.
-Its oak leaf-like foliage turns reddish, bronzy-orange or purplish in the fall.
-It achieves a height of 4-6 feet and a spread of 4-6 feet.
+Oakleaf hydrangea is so named because its leaves are shaped something like those of oak trees.
+These bushes produce white flowers in summer that fade to a pinkish-brown in fall.
+But oakleaf hydrangea is most sought after for its foliage, which turns reddish, bronzy-orange or purplish in the fall.
+The shrub grows to a height of 4 to 6 feet, with a similar spread.

 02 of 14

 Sumac bushes may not be the first thing that comes to mind for providing fall colors in the landscape.
 In fact, they are more likely to be considered a weed.
 This is probably due to the fact that once a plant is identified as "sumac," homeowners often jump to the conclusion that the plant is "poison sumac."
 In reality, poison sumac would hardly ever be found in a front yard, unless your front yard is a swamp -- which is poison sumac's natural habitat.
-As illustrated in this... gallery of poison sumac pictures, the easiest way to distinguish poison sumac from the non-poisonous type is by comparing their berries.
+The easiest way to distinguish poison sumac from the non-poisonous type is by comparing their berries.

 The colorful leaves of the many types of non-poison sumac provide fall colors ranging from reddish or maroon to golden.
 Two such varieties are staghorn and smooth sumac.
-The widespread staghorn sumac (Rhus typhina) is a relatively tall variety (reaches 18 feet to 35 feet).
-Smooth sumac is another type widely encountered; its botanical name is Rhus glabra.
+The widespread staghorn sumac (Rhus typhina) is a relatively tall variety (reaching 18 to 35 feet).
+Smooth sumac (Rhus glabra) is another common type.
 This bush can grow to 10 feet tall at maturity.
-'Tiger Eyes' (picture) is a cultivar with golden leaves.
+'Tiger Eyes' is a cultivar with golden leaves.

 03 of 14

 Dwarf fothergilla (Fothergilla major 'Mt.
-Airy') is a spherical, multi-stemmed shrub with white flowers in spring that carry a fragrant aroma.
-In fall, the dark green foliage of summer changes to colors of yellow, orange and scarlet.
-Reaching 6-10 feet high, the shrub spreads 5-9 feet.
-Fothergilla should be planted in a sunny or partially-sunny location on your landscape; the more sunlight it receives, the better your chances of its putting on a good display in autumn.
+Airy') is a spherical, multi-stemmed shrub with white flowers in spring that carries a fragrant aroma.
+In fall, the dark green foliage of summer changes to colors of yellow, orange, and scarlet.
+Reaching 6 to 10 feet high, the shrub spreads 5 to 9 feet.
+Fothergilla should be planted in a sunny or partially sunny location; the more sunlight it receives, the more likely it will put on a good display in autumn.

 04 of 14

 Hamamelis x intermedia 'Arnold Promise' is one of those wonderful shrubs that bloom in early spring.
 In fact, it is prized as one of the very first plants to bloom in spring.
-If given sufficient sunlight, it can also develop the kind of magnificent fall foliage color that is shown in this photo.
-Its contribution to landscape color in the spring and fall make up for the fact that it offers little display value in summer or winter.Continue to 5 of 14 below.
+If given sufficient sunlight, it can also display a magnificent fall foliage colors of yellow, orange, and red.
+Its contribution to landscape color in the spring and fall make up for the fact that it offers little display value in summer and winter.Continue to 5 of 14 below.

 05 of 14